 If you’ve beige behind, Youngster, it’s probably time

 To surf “Lighting Kits (Sofbox)” they’re really quite sound

 I see that, like me, you also wear glasses.

-Reflection on camera is bright in most cases.
+Reflection on the camera is bright in most cases.

 So hanging some muslin in front of the light

-Will provide to your viewer a more comfortable sight.
+Will provide your viewer with a more comfortable sight.

 As long as you’re soundproofed, a built-in mike’s slick.

 If not, blue-toothed earbuds should do the trick.